tophu8/ComfyGray/README.md

 - ### [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord)

   - download the theme file
-  - place it in the BetterDiscord themes folder(%appdata%/betterdiscord/themes)
+  - place it in the BetterDiscord themes folder || folder directory : %appdata%/betterdiscord/themes
   - enable ComfyGray in the themes tab

 ## Credits